Ensembl/ensembl-hive/docs/appendix/presentations.rst

    They are only copied over by adding them to html_extra_dir, which changes the path.

-The workshop was composed of four parts
+In 2017 we ran two workshops consecutively: at the NCHC, Hsinchu, Taiwan, and at the Roslin Institute, Edinburgh, United Kingdom.
+Here are the materials we used at the latter.
+The workshop was composed of four parts:

 1. Introduction to eHive